Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 * verify movements by issuing G1 H2 commands

 From this descriptions it becomes clear that a rotary A axis located near the hotend (head mode) must be handled differently than if it is located near C and workpiece (table mode).
 The first is in the base-...-tool chain, the second is located in the inverted base-...-workpiece chain.
 It is also a difference where the Z axis is located: at the hotend like CNC gantry systems are constructed or at the print bed like a CoreXY.

+# CNC, Cartesian, Prusa with 5 axis example

+This robot type has 3 linear axes which control X, Y, Z positions, and two rotary axes which are assembled at head or table.
+Gantry type constructions have two Y axes and can be driven by 2 motors.
+They have one common drive number and are handled together by the core RRF.

+The general starting point is
+M669 K13 B"robotType=5AxisAC" or 5AxisBC

+This defines a starting point of configuration.
+The configuration can be seen by calling M669 without parameters.
+Default are axes PPPRR (X, Y, Z are prismatic, A, C/B are rotary).

+Then find out the chain.
+Open5x e.g. has the forward part base-Z-X-hotend and the to be inverted part base-Y-A-C-workpiece.
+After inverting the second part, they can be joined.
+In this example, D0 is workpiece, D1 the C rotary axis, D2 the A, D3 the Y, D4 is base, D5 the Z, D6 the X and D7 the tool.

 # BC table/table example